 Toyota Aqua is offered in three different grades: L, S, and G. In addition, there are limited edition grades, such as GS and the special Leather Edition.

-The list of features and specs can be seen by clicking the following link to the Toyota.jp site.
+The list of features and specs can be seen by following link to the Toyota.jp site.
 It is in Japanese and you need to have the translator enabled.